40 Percent of Brits Think They Should Get PTO When Their Pet Dies

 The broader implications

 The discussion around pet bereavement leave also touches on broader societal changes regarding the perception of pets and their role in our lives.
-As more people consider pets to be integral members of their families (95 percent of pet parents according to the Blue Cross 2022 pet census), there is a growing recognition of the need to accommodate the emotional realities of pet parenting in the workplace.
+As more people consider pets to be integral members of their families (95 percent of pet parents according to the Blue Cross 2022 pet censusopens in a new tab), there is a growing recognition of the need to accommodate the emotional realities of pet parenting in the workplace.

 Writer and consultant Aja Barber took to Instagram Threadsopens in a new tab recently in agreement that employees should receive PTO when a family pet passes away.
 “I think our society should allow for bereavement time for pet loss,” she wrote.
 “They’re our family too.”